-You knew it had to come back to composition, right?
+You knew it had to come back to this, right?
 I know, everyone is screaming by now “But Jason, you’ve talked about the Rule of Thirds until the cows literally came home!”
-Truth be told though, most people think about composition positioning with their subject matter.
-It’s true that subjects are ideally placed on a hot spot or along one of the grid lines in the ROT grid.
-But you can break the rules too, ya know!
+Truth be told though, most people think about compositional positioning with their subject matter.
+While it’s true that subjects are ideally placed on a hot spot or along one of the gridlines in the ROT grid, but you can break the rules too, ya know!
 I say, put anything you want on a grid spot.
 Or don’t have a specific point of interest!
-Make the subject of your photo the space!
-Negative space, as previously mentioned, can be a powerful thing!
+Make the subject of your photo the space – negative space, as previously mentioned, can be a powerful thing!

 You can also think of the ROT grid for any point of interest, not just subject points of interest.
 And, since we know that light (luminance, contrast, whatever your semantics prefer), geometry, color, and context can all be points of interest, then you can put any of these there and create visually grabbing photographs.